zzonyo/trust-docs-test/source/index.html.md

 ### Note

  - If the contract_code field is filled with a number, order will by placed by contract_code.

  - If the contract_code field is None, order will by placed by symbol and contract_type.

  - optimal_5: top 5 optimal BBO price. optimal_10: top 10 optimal BBO price. optimal_20: top 20 optimal BBO price. limit: the limit order, order_price needed.

  - If you’re holding a position currently, the leverage you choose when placing an order should be the same as the leverage of your current positions, otherwise, the order will fail to be placed.
 If you need a new leverage to place an order, you should switch the leverage of current positions first by using the Switch Leverage interface.

+ - The frequency limit of this interface is 5 times per second.

 > Response: